Facing Back Taxes? Here’s How Orange County Residents Can Get Relief

 🎥 Watch: How to Get Relief from Back Taxes in Orange County

 If you're struggling with IRS or California state back taxes, this quick video breaks down the most effective ways to get relief.
 Marc Boulanger, CPA, explains the options available to Orange County residents — including payment plans, Offers in Compromise, penalty abatement, and more.
-Watch now to learn how you can stop collections and take back control of your finances.
+Watch now to learn how you can stop collections and pause IRS collections when you can’t pay.

 What Are Back Taxes?